 In most cases, if you have someone’s email address, they gave it to you willingly.

 That means they like your company enough to want to hear from you occasionally, whether through a newsletter or occasional promotional updates.
 What’s more, email marketing is a super powerful inbound marketing automation tool that you can use to generate leads in your sleep.
 Yes, in your sleep.

-But how do you reach out to those contacts properly?
+So how do you reach out to those contacts properly?
 You want to earn their business, but email marketing is a tricky business.

 Too many emails, emails that seem too pushy, and emails that aren’t relevant can get you a quick unsubscribe.
 In fact, here are 8 bad habits that could be killing your email list.